Link to share article here:

 Do I really need eye cream?

-Dr Jason explains, “Eye creams represent a pretty sizable chunk of the beauty market being amongst the most expensive cosmetic products per ml sold.
+According to Dr Jason, “Eye creams represent a pretty sizable chunk of the beauty market being amongst the most expensive cosmetic products per ml sold.
 To answer this question it’s important to understand what’s different about the skin around your eyes and what can potentially go wrong with it.”

 Do hydrating eye creams really work?

-If you have dry eyes or fine lines, chances are you’ve already purchased an eye cream that claims to help, but Dr Jason says your moisturiser does the same job, “Eye creams designed to hydrate and brighten the skin around the eyes usually contain the exact same ingredients, in the same proportions as a face cream.”
+If you have dry skin around your eyes, you might’ve already purchased an eye cream that claims to help.
+However, Dr Jason says your moisturiser does the same job – “Eye creams designed to hydrate and brighten the skin around the eyes usually contain the exact same ingredients, in the same proportions as a face cream.”

-Those claiming to treat fine lines will also contain the same ingredients as similar moisturisers, including humectants like hyaluronic acid, allantoin and betaine, emollients like shea butter, as well as ceramides, peptides and glycerin
+Eye creams claiming to treat fine lines will also contain the same ingredients as many moisturisers, including humectants like hyaluronic acid, allantoin and betaine, emollients like shea butter, as well as ceramides, peptides and glycerin.

 We know that hydrating the skin with moisturiser can temporarily plump it, which does smooth fine lines — meaning the eye cream might seem effective, but if you’ve already invested in a decent moisturiser, eye creams are not essential.